sebastianczech/DevOps-Engineer/README.md

 * A sprint is a fixed amount of time a team has to complete a set of tasks
 * Delivery Plans is an extension for Azure DevOps that helps organizations plan and review work schedules across multiple teams.
 It's a visualization of one or more work schedules against a calendar backdrop.
 * Creating a delivery plan can be valuable at any point in a project.
+* **Azure Pipelines** is a cloud service that you can use to automatically build, test, and deploy your code project.
+* Continuous integration (CI) is the process of automating the build and testing of code every time a team member commits changes to version control.
+* A pipeline defines the continuous integration process for the app.
+It's made up of steps called tasks.
+The pipeline runs when you submit code changes.
+* A build agent builds or deploys the code.
+When your build or deployment runs, the system begins one or more jobs.
+An agent is installable software that runs one build or deployment job at a time.
+* The final product of the pipeline is a build artifact.
+* Instead of managing each agent individually, you can organize agents into agent pools.
+An agent pool defines the sharing boundary for all agents in that pool.
+* Service endpoints are a way for Azure DevOps to connect to external systems or services.
+They are a bundle of securely stored properties that includes but is not limited to:
+  * Service name
+  * Description
+  * Server URL
+  * Certificates or tokens
+  * User names and passwords
+* Pipeline as code refers to the concept of expressing your build definitions as code.
+* A template enables you to define common build tasks one time and reuse those tasks multiple times.
+You call a template from the parent pipeline as a build step.
+You can pass parameters into a template from the parent pipeline.

 ### [Deploy Academy](https://deployacademy.pl/)